Shin-Code-Editor/Shin-Code-Editor.github.io/docs/index.md

 Export your changes right to your Github repo.
 If you need to make live edits to Github, you can do so right in the editor.
 The editor provides basic Github integration including code diffs, highlighted files with changes, pulling and committing.

 Be sure to give it a try.
-Also please checkout our Github [repos](https://github.com/wecde) on more info on [embedding ](https://github.com/wecde/sce-embed) Shin Code Editor in your own site as well as libraries that Shin Code Editor is built upon.
+Also please checkout our Github [repos](https://github.com/wecde) on more info on [embedding ](https://github.com/wecde/wecde-embed) Wecde in your own site as well as libraries that Wecde is built upon.

 <img width="300" src="./img/index/git.png">